Jiang Ziya re-examines the original ending of Investiture of the Gods, in a way markedly meant to please modern and international tastes.

 Originally scheduled for release during Chinese New Year 2020, the movie was indefinitely delayed because of, you know, the pandemic.
-Having much enjoyed the first movie, I was disheartened by that announcement and so when I saw posters put up at GV cinemas earlier in the week, I immediately bought my ticket.
+Having much enjoyed the first movie, I was disheartened by this announcement and so when I saw posters put up at GV cinemas earlier in the week, I immediately bought my ticket.
 For the rest of the week, I greatly looked forward to the viewing.

 It turned out to be a mixed experience.
 On the positive side of things, I was pleasantly surprised that the story isn’t the usual retelling of Jiang Tai Gong’s adventures in Investiture of the Gods.
-Instead, the movie explores one of the greatest contradictions, or should I say injustice, of Xu Zhonglin’s Ming Dynasty fantasy novel.
+Instead, the movie explores one of the greatest contradictions, or should I say injustice *, of Xu Zhonglin’s Ming Dynasty fantasy novel.
 One that I personally felt to have been ignored for too long.

 In summary, I think Jiang Ziya is entertaining and insightful in its own way, particularly for viewers who already know the original Feng Shen Yanyi story.
 It didn’t escape my notice too that the entire movie has a certain Pixar/Disney flavour.
 You know, cute animal mascot, goofy companion, road-trip, etc.